 - Gum and mouth diseases – It helps relieve toothache, gingivitis, and mouth ulcers, and also freshens your breath.
 Myrrh oil is even used as a natural ingredient in mouthwashes and toothpaste.

-- Immune system health - It strengthens and activates your immune system to keep your body protected from infections.
+- Immune system health - It strengthens and activates your immune system to help keep your body protected from infections.